vassilikitsios/data_mining_tools/README.md

 1) Pandas is used for general data wrangling.
 2) Data can be read in directly from a text file into the pandas data frame, or via an SQL database.
 3) Regression and Classifcation machine learning tasks are performed using scikit-learn.
-4) Classification applications using neural networks and logistic regression to be re-implemented using Theano.

 #The files and directories included in this package are as follows:
 	process_data.in			- exmaple input deck file containing the input parameters